MetaphorData/connectors/docs/docker.md

 ## Running

 The Docker image contains all the required dependencies so running it should be very straightforward.
 Note that you'll need to provide your local config file to the Docker container via [bind mounts](https://docs.docker.com/storage/bind-mounts/).
-For example,
+For example, this command passes your local config file (`~/config.yml`) to the docker image,

 ```sh
 docker run -it --rm \